Migz93/ha-govje-weather/DEVELOPMENT.md

 ## Entity Naming Conventions

 - All sensor entities use the naming pattern: "GOV.JE [Sensor Name]"
-- The weather entity is named "GOV.JE Weather"
+- The weather entity is named "GOV.JE"
 - Entity unique IDs use the "govje_" prefix for consistent entity ID generation

 ## API Data Structure